vippsas/vipps-developers/settlements/README.md

 _Velger du å laste ned rapporter med personinformasjon blir bedriften din selvstendig behandlingsansvarlig for personinformasjonen som lastes ned.
 Dette betyr at bedriften din er selv ansvarlig for å sikre etterlevelse av peronvernreglene.
 For mer informasjon, vennligst se Vipps [vilkår](https://www.vipps.no/vilkar/) for bruk._

+# portal.vipps.no

+Customers can log in to [portal.vipps.no](https://portal.vipps.no), choose "Rapporter" and download reports in the formats mentioned above.
+Reports with personal details of the customers are also available.

 # SFTP report service